Darshana Jhaveri

-Darshana Jhaveri (born 1940), the youngest of the four Jhaveri sisters, is a leading Indian exponent of Manipuri dance, an Indian classical dance form.
+Darshana Jhaveri (born 1940), the youngest of the four Jhaveri sisters, is an Indian exponent of Manipuri dance, an Indian classical dance form.
 She is a disciple of Guru Bipin Singh, and started performing on stage in 1958 along with her sisters.
 She is one of the founders of the Manipuri Nartanalaya in 1972, which popularized Manipuri dance in India, and is currently headed by her, with centres at Mumbai, Kolkata and Imphal.

 Early life and training

 Darshana Jhaveri was born and brought up in Mumbai in a Gujarati household.
 At the age of six, she saw her elder sisters, Nayana and Ranjana, learn Manipuri dance from Guru Bipin Singh at their home.
 Soon, she too started learning the dance form, along with her sister Suverna.
 Later, she learned the traditional Raslila dances from Sutradhari Kshetritombi Devi, the Nata Pung from Guru Meitei Tomba Singh and traditional Maibi Jagoi from Kumar Maibi.